It's that time of year again!

 The book as a whole -- hefty feeling, with 251 pages that lie flat when open.
 Two index pages in the front are ready for your bullet journalling.
 Measures 5.75 x 8.25 inches.

-What blogger, writer, or very fine person does not want to improve their vocabulary?
+What blogger, writer, or other fine person doesn't want to improve their vocabulary?

 Each day gives a new word, sample sentences, and details on pronunciation, word origin, and history.
 And because the calendar sits on your desk all day long, you'll have a much better chance of retaining new words.